76ers win 16th straight, earn 3 seed in romp over Bucks - Philly

 Bucks: Jabari Parker scored 25 and Giannis Antetokounmpo had 10 points and 10 rebounds.

+"Right from the start, there were problems," Bucks coach Joe Punty said.
+"I can rant and rave right now but I don't think that's the important thing.
+It was clear we didn't play very well."

 76ers: The NBA rule says players must wear a clear mask but Embiid and the Sixers could petition the league for a change. ...
-Embiid said he deserved to win NBA defensive player of the year, Simmons should be rookie of the year and Brett Brown for coach of the year. ...
-Embiid grabbed a loose ball during a timeout and ran toward a trampoline and acted like he would take part in the dunk show.
+Embiid said he deserved to win NBA defensive player of the year, Simmons should be rookie of the year and Brown for coach of the year. ...
+Justin Anderson led the Sixers with 25 points and Dario Saric had 24.

 UP NEXT